mimersql/MimerPy/doc/introduction.rst

 To use MimerPy, there is a minimum requirement of Python 3.5 or newer and it is dependent on the `Mimer SQL C API`_.

-The Mimer SQL C API is a discrete C API that comes with Mimer.
-The Mimer SQL C API and the Mimer server have be of version 11 or newer.
+The Mimer SQL C API is a discrete C API that comes with Mimer SQL.
+The Mimer SQL C API and the Mimer SQL database server have be of version 11 or newer.

 MimerPy is under MIT license and is open source.
 For more information regarding this, see :ref:`Legal notice`.